-Unlike in Channels 1, the channel layer is only for high-level application-to-application communication.
-When you send a message, it is received by the consumers listening to the group or channel on the other end, and not transported to that consumer's socket directly.

-What this means is that you should send high-level events over the channel layer, and then have consumers handle those events and do appropriate low-level networking to their attached client.
+The channel layer is for high-level application-to-application communication.
+When you send a message, it is received by the consumers listening to the group or channel on the other end.
+What this means is that you should send high-level events over the channel layer, and then have consumers handle those events, and do appropriate low-level networking to their attached client.

-For example, the multichat example in Andrew Godwin's channels-examples repository sends events like this over the channel layer:
+For example, a chat application could send events like this over the channel layer:

 '''

 await self.channel_layer.group_send(

 room.group_name,

 {

 "type": "chat.message",

 "room_id": room_id,

 "username": self.scope["user"].username,

+'''

+'''

 "message": message,

 }

-)

 '''